-In addition, women were shamed into raising their daughters the same way.
-In the 1956 article “Raise Your Daughter to Be a Wife” in Parents Magazine, Constance J. Foster wrote this chilling edict: “Long before it’s time for Mom to help plan the wedding dress or Dad to give the bride away, it’s time to be raising a future wife in your home.
+“Long before it’s time for Mom to help plan the wedding dress or Dad to give the bride away, it’s time to be raising a future wife in your home.
 Because wives aren’t born – they are made.”
-And author Eve Nelson warned women, “It’s up to you to create a female aura before she can even say ‘goo’.”
+That was the warning author Constance J. Foster gave mothers.
+And in her 1956 Parents Magazine article “Raise Your Daughter to Be a Wife,” Eve Nelson told mothers to get started early.
+She wrote, “It’s up to you to create a female aura before she can even say ‘goo’.”

-Yes, there are still so many issues for women, but the worst of them are history, or are being addressed with movements like #MeToo.
+Since then women have grown up and grown into their own power.
+They own their own homes, have advanced degrees, executive positions, thriving businesses and, more and more, sit on the boards of major corporations.
+There are still so many issues for women, but the worst of them are history, or at least being addressed with movements like #MeToo.

 #FiveYearMarriage, #MarriageTips. #LoveAndMarriage, #PartnershipMarriage, #ModernMarriage #WomensEmpowerment, #MarriageContract, #RelationshipAdvice, #AnnmarieKelly, #ContractMarriage